There are so many ways you can help make a difference in the lives of patients and families today.

 Grants of up to $50,000 will be available for research taking place within Canada to improve the quality of life for patients, survivors and caregivers across Canada affected by a brain tumour.

 In 2019 the Feature Grant was focused on improving quality of life for patients, survivors and caregivers across Canada affected by a brain tumour.
-The Grant will be awarded later this Fall.

 Kids need to do more than survive brain cancer.
 They deserve to thrive.
 That’s the aim of the most significant research grant in our history, made possible thanks to the generosity of donors.